-In recognition of the reduced demands that customers place on the network at weekends, the peak time of use periods for this network tariff will only apply on weekdays.
+In recognition of the reduced demands that customers place on the network at weekends, the peak time of use periods for the TAS89 network tariff will only apply on weekdays.
 This means that all weekends will be treated as off-peak.

-Figure 8: Time periods for residential low voltage time of use demand
+Figure 8: Time periods for large business low voltage time of use demand